Hilltown, County Down: History

-Hilltown sprang up within the townland called Carcullin, later Carcullion (whose name is derived from the Irish Carr Cuilin).
-The town was named after the Hill family.
-The Hill family were English politicians who also gave their name to nearby Hillhall and Hillsborough.
+Hilltown sprang up within the townland of Carcullion, which likely comes from Irish Carr an Chuilinn, 'rugged place of the holly'.
+The village was named after the Hill family; English politicians who also gave their name to nearby Hillhall and Hillsborough.
 The Hills founded the village in 1766 so that people living in the area could find employment in the linen industry.

 In early 1853 the constable in charge of the local Royal Irish Constabulary station, A Dunlop, exchanged posts with the constable in Rostrevor, A Morton.
 Morton remained in charge of the Hilltown station until after 1869.

-Despite it early history, Hilltown is a strong nationalist/republican village.
-During the troubles, it had a small paramilitary presence, mainly through the Provisional Irish Republican Army.
+Despite it early history, Hilltown is a strong Irish nationalist/republican village.
+During the Troubles, it had a small paramilitary presence, mainly through the Provisional Irish Republican Army.
 Irish culture is very important and prominent in the village and surrounding area that comprises the Clonduff parish.
 The local Gaelic Athletic Association club, Clonduff plays a major role in the community.